jicahoo/java-echo-server/README.md

 # java-echo-server

 ## Java echo server using NIO
 * NIO is hard to use.
+Especially, ByteBuffer

 ## Quetions
 1. What is attchment?